carolinafishes/carolinafishes.github.io/_posts/fish_diversity/2016-3-16-stonefish.md

 mediaplayer: true
 ---

-<br>  We don't often think of venom in fishes.
+We don't often think of venom in fishes.
 Instead we commonly focus on animals such as snakes, spiders, and scorpions when <a href='http://www.bbc.com/earth/story/20151022-one-animal-is-more-venomous-than-any-other'>listing </a>the world's deadliest creatures.
 We should reconsider.
 <br>

 It is estimated that there are more venomous fish than snakes.
 Venomous fishes can be found in fresh and saltwater, in habitats ranging from alpine streams to coral reefs.
 This spring I had the opportunity to meet one of the most venomous fish of them all: The stonefish.